 Note

-Using the HTTP backend type allows you to store state using a simple REST client.
-With the HTTP backend type, you can easily fetch, update, and purge state using the HTTP GET, POST, and DELETE methods.
+Use the HTTP backend type to store state using a REST client, and to fetch, update, and purge state using the HTTPGET, POST, and DELETE methods.

-A state file must exist in the bucket before you create the pre-authenticated request.
+A state file must exist in the bucket before you create the pre-authenticated request (PAR).
 This file can be an existing state file, or an empty file for the initial state.

-If you have an existing state file, you can upload it using Curl to make an HTTP PUT request to the object store URL, as shown here:
+To upload an existing state file it using Curl, make an HTTPPUT request to the object store URL:

 curl -X PUT -H "Content-Type: text/plain" --data-binary "@path/to/local/tfstate" http://<prefix>/<my-access-uri>